Selvavijin/nasscom-vsd-soc-design-program/README.md

 As shown in the above diagram, the green coloured layer protects the below Lightly doped region during the Source and drain formation.

-3.2.5.SKY_L5 - Source ÃÂ drain formation
+3.2.5.SKY_L5 - Source and drain formation

 Then a thin layer of SiO2 is added over the top to avoid the effect of channeling.